Carroll A. Edson: Educator

-In 1935 Edson served as an education program director for the Civilian Conservation Corps and an education adviser for the Fourth Corps Area Headquarters in Atlanta, Georgia.
+In 1935, Edson served as an education program director for the Civilian Conservation Corps and an education adviser for the Fourth Corps Area Headquarters in Atlanta, Georgia.

 Management

 Edson then became the manager for the Social Security Administration's office in Syracuse in 1937 where he worked for twenty-five years until he retired in 1961.

-Death
+Lat years and death

+Carroll and his wife Hazel to Tucson, Arizona.
+After her death, he returned to the Northeast.

 Edson died on October 25, 1986, at the age of 94.
 He is buried in Brookfield Cemetery in Brookfield, Vermont.